puplove18/Last-in-the-void/LZSCC210Pong_v4/README.md

-# LZSCC 210 Pong
+# LZSCC 210 game

-This is an example implementation of the pong game.
+This is an example implementation of the game game.
 To start the game directly, you can run `./gradlew run`.

 ## Building